franrull/cognite-chat/README.md

 ## Details

-- Avatars are generated randomly based on their ID in turn is generated using a UUID npm library
+- Avatars are generated randomly (just for fun :D) based on their ID in turn is generated using a UUID npm library
 - Hit `ENTER` while typing a message to send it
-- Friends array is hardcoded but could easily be dynamically loaded from a backend
-- There is no storage of messages but again, these could easily be sent asynchrounosly to a backend to be stored.
+- The app works best for resolutions > 800px
 - I tried to split into single components most of the blocks of the app.
 With more time, it could be improved.
-- The app works best for resolutions > 800px